ubports/click/doc/hooks.rst

- * An "application ID" is a string unique to each application instance: it is made up of the Click package name, the application name (must consist of only of characters for a Debian source package name, Debian version and [A-Z]), and the Click package version joined by underscores, e.g.
+ * An "application ID" is a string unique to each application instance: it is made up of the Click package name, the application name (must consist only of characters for a Debian source package name, Debian version and [A-Z]), and the Click package version joined by underscores, e.g.
    ``com.ubuntu.clock_alarm_0.1``.

  * An integrated-with system package may add ``*.hook`` files to